American Sign Language (A.S.L.)

 Website: Middle Eastern Club

-Serbian Club is growing in number and strength and is welcoming to a diverse group of people who enjoy the Serbian community,traditions, food and folklore.
-Serbian Club has worked with a variety of fundraising in order to provide donations to orphanages in Serbia who were left with nothing.
-Please join us as we try to grow in number and expand our school wide, charitable and community goals.
+Serbian Club is growing in numbers and strength and is welcoming to a diverse group of people who enjoy the Serbian community, traditions, food and folklore.
+Serbian Club has worked fundraising in various ways in order to provide donations to orphanages in Serbia to the children who were left with nothing.
+Please join us as we grow and expand school wide, for our charitable and community goals.

-Special functions/events: We would like to add that we are hoping to raise money for a Serbian Club Scholarship.
+Special functions/events: Activities Night in January, International Feast and International Fest in February every school year.
+We are also hoping to raise money for a Serbian Club Scholarship.

 Interest in developing a connection with students or churches in Serbia for philanthropic endeavors.